The Bankrate promise

 Why should you get the Ink Business Cash?

-Plus, the 0 percent introductory APR for 12 months on purchases (then a variable APR of 18.49 percent to 24.49 percent) could be helpful for anyone who wants to upgrade their office or invest in new software, for example, since this offer presents the chance to pay off those costs over time, interest-free.
+Plus, the 0 percent introductory APR for 12 months on purchases (then a variable APR of 18.49 percent to 24.49 percent) could be helpful for anyone who wants to upgrade their office or invest in new software.
+Cardholders will be able to take advantage of that offer and pay off those costs over time, interest-free.

 With this card, you can redeem rewards for cash back (in the form of statement credits or direct deposits), gift cards, travel through Chase Ultimate Rewards or paying with points at select retailers.
 You could also transfer your rewards to a premium Chase credit card to gain more redemption options.